List of characters in mythology novels by Rick Riordan: Anubis

-Anubis is the God of funerals and death with the appearance and personality of a teenager despite him being over 5,000 years old.
+Anubis is the god of funerals and death with the appearance and personality of a teenager despite him being over 5,000 years old.
 Anubis is the son of Nephthys and Set, but felt closest to his uncle Osiris, who raised him in Duat.
 Unlike the other Egyptian gods, Anubis does not require a host to manifest on Earth and is instead able to appear in any place of death.
 In The Red Pyramid, Sadie sees him several times in dreams without understanding who he actually is and develops an immediate attraction to Anubis.
 To get the Feather of Truth, Carter and Sadie travel into the Underworld where Sadie meets Anubis in person for the first time and convinces him to give her the feather before Anubis teleports them to New Orleans.
 Later, Anubis appears to Sadie when she touches her father/Osiris' tomb and attempts to warn her against her actions.
 Days after the battle is over, Anubis visits Brooklyn House to transport Carter and Sadie to meet with their father and Osiris, calling his time with Sadie "stimulating", but annoying Sadie as Anubis tells her mother that Sadie has a sharp tongue.

-In The Throne of Fire, Anubis appears in a graveyard in London while she is being chased by two hostile gods, although he is unable to help her directly as Anubis can't manifest outside of the graveyard.
+In The Throne of Fire, Anubis appears in a graveyard in London while she is being chased by two hostile gods, although he is unable to help her directly as Anubis cannot manifest outside of the graveyard.
 Instead, Anubis directs Sadie to the second part of the Book of Ra and gives her a Netjeri blade and kisses Sadie as a birthday present.
 After Sadie and Carter are knocked unconscious, she encounters Anubis in a dream who is talking with Walt Stone and he gives her more advice about the Book of Ra.
 To Sadie's disappointment, Anubis is not present when she and Carter are gambling their souls with Khonsu.
-Anubis later states that he was busy with a "side project" that he won't elaborate on while Walt glances at a picture Sadie made of Anubis, suggesting that the god and the magician are plotting something together.
+Anubis later states that he was busy with a "side project" that he will not elaborate on while Walt glances at a picture Sadie made of Anubis, suggesting that the god and the magician are plotting something together.